 The police are authorized to first issue a written warning.
 Upon a second curfew violation, the minor is to be taken home.
 If a parent cannot be reached at that time, the young people are taken to a Youth Connection Center (YCC) to wait for the parent to retrieve them.
 Fines, which can be as much as $1,000 per violation, can be waived if the parent and minor agree to a counseling session to prevent further issues with curfew.

 The specifics of the curfew are as follows.

 - The daytime curfew requires minors under 16 years of age to be in school between the hours of 7:30 a.m. and 3 p.m. on any school day.
-There are exceptions for written excuses, parental supervision, or travel to and from school.
+There are exceptions for written excuses, parental supervision, or travel to and from school on school nights.

 - The nighttime curfew demands that any person under the age of 14 must be home between the hours of 9 p.m. and 6 a.m. of the following day, every day of the year.
 Persons between ages 14 and 17 must be home between 10 p.m. and 6 a.m. on weeknights during the school year, and 11 p.m. and 6 a.m. on weekends during the school year.
 The summer restrictions are 11 p.m. to 6 a.m. every day of the week.